Nectomys apicalis

-Nectomys apicalis, also known as the western Amazonian nectomys, is a semiaquatic species of rodent in the genus Nectomys of family Cricetidae.
+Nectomys apicalis, also known as the western Amazonian nectomys, is a semiaquatic species of rodent in the family Cricetidae.
 It is found east of the Andes in Ecuador, Peru, and Bolivia, east into western Brazil; further to the east, it is replaced by N. rattus.
 It lives near watercourses in lowland tropical rainforest.
 Its karyotype has 2n = 38–42, and it probably actually represents several distinct undescribed species.